rdkcentral/Thunder/docs/utils/threading/worker-pool.md

     Core::Workerpool workerpool;
     workerpool.Join();

-    // Now we are creating 2 jobs Core::ProxyType<Core::IDispatch> job_one = Core::ProxyType<Core::IDispatch>(Core::ProxyType<TestJob>(TestJob::Status INITIATED, 0));
+    // Now we are creating and submiting job Core::ProxyType<Core::IDispatch> job_one = Core::ProxyType<Core::IDispatch>(Core::ProxyType<TestJob>(TestJob::Status INITIATED, 0));
     workerpool.Submit(job);

     // Print job status to check if it is initiated std::cout << "Job status: " << job.GetStatus() << std::endl;

-    // Now run the job
+    // Now run the job and wait for it to complete workerpool.Run();
-    workerpool.Run();
+    std::this_thread::sleep_for::(std::chrono::seconds(2));

     // Print job status to check if it is completed std::cout << "Job status: " << job.GetStatus() << std::endl;